athei/fritzlogger/README.md

 to do your own data analysis on the raw data.
 The Fritz!Box itself does not store the historical data we need for that.

+# Features
+* Log temperature and power meter to csv files.
+* Easily [extensible](https://github.com/athei/fritzlogger/tree/master/src/backend) with further output formats

 # Installation
 Rust programmers can simply:
 ```
 cargo install fritzlogger
 ```

+For the rest of us there are prebuild binaries for [Windows, MacOS, Linux x86 and Raspberri Pi](https://github.com/athei/fritzlogger/releases).

 # Usage
 ```